 - Follow Segment's iOS quickstart guide: Install the Analytics pod using Cocoapods, import the SEGAnalytics.h header file, and initialize Segment’s library in your iOS app.

 - At this point, you can start calling

 identifyto track users in your app, but you also have the option to install Amplitude's iOS SDK alongside Segment’s library to supplement with additional tracking functionality.
 The pros and cons of adding Amplitude’s SDK are explained in the previous section.
 If you choose to, you may follow these extra steps:

 - Install a second pod 'Segment-Amplitude' in Cocoapods:

 - In the file where you initialized the Segment SDK, add this second header:

 - Register Amplitude’s SDK with Segment's SDK (this should be done before you initialize Segment's SDK):

-[config use:[SEGAmplitudeIntegrationFactory instance]] [SEGAnalytics setupWithConfiguration:config];
+[configuration use:[SEGAmplitudeIntegrationFactory instance]] [SEGAnalytics setupWithConfiguration:configuration];